winterland1989/mysql-haskell/README.md

 + CABALVER=1.24 GHCVER=8.0.1  MYSQLVER=5.6
 + CABALVER=1.24 GHCVER=8.0.1  MYSQLVER=5.7

+Please reference `.travis.yml` if you have problems with setting up test environment.

 Enter benchmark directory and run `./bench.sh` to benchmark 1) c++ version 2) mysql-haskell 3) FFI version mysql, you may need to modify `bench.sh`(change the include path) to get c++ version compiled.